zats/Voltron/README.md

 }
 ```

-* Once done displaying cell, call `didEndDisplayingCell:` passing the cell to give to the collection view a clue that it can be recycled.
+* Once done displaying cell, call `didEndDisplayingCell:` passing the cell to give the collection view a clue that it can be recycled.

 ```objective-c
 - (void)collectionView:(WMLCollectionView *)collectionView didEndDisplayingCell:(UICollectionViewCell *)cell forItemAtIndexPath:(NSIndexPath *)indexPath {